LeonardFiedrowicz/galaxy-integration-yuzu/README.md

 Requires a `prod.keys` file either in `[path-to-yuzu]\yuzu\yuzu-windows-msvc\user\keys\` or at `%APPDATA%\yuzu\keys` to decode games files (if you've used yuzu before you should already have these).

+If you leave the path to yuzu blank it takes the default location at `%LOCALAPPDATA%\yuzu\`.
 Doesn't track game time yet.

 ## Features